Equinox (1970 film)

 Equinox is a 1970 American supernatural horror film directed by Jack Woods, and starring Edward Connell, Barbara Hewitt, Frank Bonner and Robin Christopher.
 Though uncredited, producer Dennis Muren also served as a second director.
 The film focuses on four young people picnicking in a California canyon, where they stumble upon an ancient book used to conjure demons; soon they unleash a plethora of evil creatures.

-The film was originally conceived as a short by producer-director Muren—then titled The Equinox: Journey into the Supernatural—who developed and shot it with friends Dave Allen and Jim Danforth in 1967.
-After independent distributor Tonylyn Productions expressed interest in distributing the film, director Jack Woods was hired to shoot additional footage and expand Muren's short into a full-length feature film.
+The film was originally conceived as a 71-minute feature by producer-director Muren—then titled The Equinox: Journey into the Supernatural—who developed and shot it with friends Dave Allen and Jim Danforth in 1967.
+After independent distributor Tonylyn Productions expressed interest in distributing the film, director Jack Woods was hired to shoot 11 min of additional footage for theatrical distribution.

 Equinox initially gained a reputation as a midnight movie during its theatrical run, but has in later years been noted for its economical yet sophisticated use of stop-motion special effects and cel animation, which were provided by Allen and Danforth; the latter later worked on Flesh Gordon, in which he animated a giant monster similar to the ones in Equinox.
 The cult film has been influential to the horror and sci-fi monster genres, receiving praise from filmmaker George Lucas and special effects artist Ray Harryhausen.
 It was released on DVD by the Criterion Collection in 2006.